shuozhixu/AID_2026/README.md

 Calculate the lattice parameters and elastic constants of both random and CSRO structures at 0 K and 300 K.

-Calculate the GSFE and Peierls stress of both random and CSRO structures at 0 K.
+Calculate the GSFE and LSR in both random and CSRO structures at 0 K.

 Note: DFT calculations show that, _a_<sub>0</sub> = 3.58 nm, effective _C_<sub>11</sub> = 401.078 GPa, effective _C_<sub>12</sub> = 168.944 GPa, effective _C_<sub>44</sub> = 148.554 GPa, and mean ISFE = -43.11 mJ/m<sup>2</sup>.